dstdev/monitoring-vagrant/README.md

 # -i inventory.cfg # Must define the inventory file in the absence of a ansible.cfg
 # monitoring.yaml # The monitoring install playbook
 ansible-playbook -b -c local -i inventory.cfg monitoring.yaml
+# Stop the firewall to access the web interfaces
+systemctl stop firewalld
+systemctl disable firewalld
 ```